 I see the slim fingers of irises and daffodils point at the sky, and the first dandelions and primroses are popping yellow on the green beneath the hedge.
 Fat buds are swelling on the fruit trees, the hazel is thick with catkins, and the sap is beginning to rise in the silver birch.
 Promises of life to come.

 The silver birch (Betula pendula) is the most easily recognisable tree of the birch family.
 It grows tall though relatively thin, and has silvery-white bark with darker horizontal markings.
 In the winter and spring, before their triangular leaves appear, the stark colour of the trunks and straggly, drooping branches are easily spotted, especially against a blue sky.
 On older specimens, the bark around the base of the trunk and further up becomes rough with raised, dark, diamond shapes.

 Tapping trees that do not belong to you is legally somewhat dubious, so grow some if you have room (they grow readily and quickly, pioneers that they are), or find a neighbour who is happy for you to drain some sap.

 Timing is everything.
 The sap can rise anywhere from mid-February to mid-April, depending on where you are and the weather conditions.
-Key is tapping the tree before the leaf-buds fatten and burst, and I find that here the second half of March is the time to try your hand.
+Key is tapping the tree before the leaf-buds fatten and burst into leaf.

 To tap your tree, use a drill with a large, clean bit attached.
 The diameter of the bit depends on your method of guiding the sap from the hole to your chosen receptacle; the hole must be the correct size to hold it tightly in place.
 I use the plastic tube designed for siphoning booze from fermenting buckets into bottles, and a five-litre food grade plastic bottle.
 There are spigots or spiles designed for the job, though they are not easy to come by.